andikleen/simple-pt/README.md

 The size is specified in 2^n 4K pages.
 The default is 9 (2MB).
 The maximum limit is the kernel's MAX_ORDER limit, typically 8MB.
 The allocation may also fail if the kernel memory is too fragmented.
-In this case quiting a large process may help.
+In this case quitting a large process may help.

 When ptfeature shows the "multiple toPA entries" feature it is possible to